The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 ### Notify

-- [ ] Communicate the live URL address, a preview URL and the time story will be available to promote with any or all of the following teams:
+- [ ] Communicate the live URL address, a preview URL and the time the story will be available to promote with any or all of the following teams:

 ##### Homepage